You’ve been warned: Full body deepfakes are the next step in AI-based human mimicry

 “I think that’s the way forward: create bigger data sets in cooperation with academics and big tech companies,” Van de Weghe says.
 “And we as newsrooms should try and train people and build media literacy about deepfakes.”

 Recently, Facebook and Microsoft teamed up with universities to launch the Deepfake Detection Challenge.
-Another notable effort is DARPA’s goal of tackling deepfakes with semantic forensics, which looks for algorithmic errors that create, for instance, mismatched earrings worn by a person in a deepfake video.
+Another notable effort is the Defense Advanced Research Projects Agency’s (DARPA) goal of tackling deepfakes with semantic forensics, which looks for algorithmic errors that create, for instance, mismatched earrings worn by a person in a deepfake video.
 And in September 2018, the AI Foundation raised $10 million to create a tool that identifies deepfakes and other malicious content through both machine learning and human moderators.

 But, Fast.AI’s Thomas remains skeptical that technology can fully solve the problem of deepfakes, whatever form they might take.
 She sees value in creating better systems for identifying deepfakes but reiterates that other types of misinformation are already rampant.
 Thomas says stakeholders should explore the social and psychological factors that play into deepfakes and other misinformation as well, like how the slowed-down Nancy Pelosi video played into the confirmation bias of voters who dislike her.